-Many SME’s are focused on growth, but this is not what defines them.
-Some businesses operate to improve people’s lives in their communities, countries or even the whole world.
-Others look to reshape an industry with a new business model to interest competitors in acquiring them.
+Many SME’s are focused on growth, but it’s not what defines them.
+Some businesses operate to improve people’s lives.
+Others look to reshape an industry with a new business model.
 A few may even turn a personal passion or talent into a journey of inspiration and opportunity.

 No matter the goal, SMEs can support their desires by making informed decisions using the right intelligence and insights in every aspect of their operations.
 Unfortunately, most of them are struggling to take full advantage of the abundance of data they are capturing.

 Forrester Consulting research reported that 79% of the midmarket segment wants to extract more value from their Big Data and 80% want to advance their use of analytics.
 However, according to IDC, only one-third currently use business intelligence and analytics.

 SME’s must make use of the increasing scope and speed of changing consumer demands, competitor disruptions and investor expectations.
 They can’t survive without treating data as an intelligent asset.
 If success cannot be measured, the business cannot prove its worth.
 Data should be regarded as the smart enabler of strategic and tactical decision-making from which actions are taken.

 Over the past decades, SME companies have seen a steady shift from paper-based tasks to spreadsheets, to ERP systems.
 And now, shared digital data.
 Each stage of this evolution has empowered businesses to discover new ways to source and deliver products and services faster.
 This is especially true when competing for fewer resources.